Lunnaris01/Blogregator/README.md

      ```

 8. **`gator follow`**
    - Allows a logged-in user to follow a particular feed.
+This is automatically called for the current user if he is adding a new feed.
    - Example:
      ```bash
      gator follow <feed_name>